Comparing Zoom Lens

-As much as I love them, Canon released the 20D with the new EFS 18-55mm lens.
-Now, admittedly, for people on a tight budget, this lens will do until you can afford a better one, but if you were looking at buying this seperately, I wouldn't.
+As much as I love them, Canon released many older DSLR's with the sh*tty EFS 18-55mm lens.
+Now, admittedly, for people on a tight budget, this lens will do until you can afford a better one.
+However, if you were looking at buying this separately, I wouldn't.
 Again, this is just my opinion.

 The lens on the left is the Canon EF 50mm F1.4, on the right is the EFS 18-55mm.

-The 50mm has a steel bayonet mount, whereas the EFS lens is plastic, which is also made in Taiwan as opposed to Japan.
+The 50mm has a steel bayonet mount, whereas the EFS lens is plastic, which is also made in Taiwan.
+As opposed to Japan for the 50mm.

-The focussing ring on the new EFS is vitually non-existent and fiddly for manual focussing, and it feels light and "Cheap".
-I hate to say bad things about my beloved Canon, but try and buy the 20D “body only” if you are considering it.
+The focussing ring on the new EFS is virtually non-existent and fiddly for manual focussing.
+It feels light and "Cheap".
+I hate to say bad things about Canon, but try and buy the "body only" DSLR from them if you are considering it.

-I only say all this because if you are getting serious or want to earn a living from photography, if you buy cheap now, you will only replace it all later anyway.
-You are better off just getting one quality zoom lens (like the Canon EF 28-135mm IS USM), instead of 2 or 3 cheap lenses.
+I only say all this because if you are getting serious or want to earn a living from photography, and if you buy cheap now, you will only replace it all later anyway.
+You are better off just getting one better quality zoom lens (like the Canon EF 24-70mm IS USM or slightly cheaper 24-105mm), instead of 2 or 3 cheap lenses.

-When you are comparing zoom lens features, what are you looking for?
+When you are comparing features, what are you looking for?

 Most modern lenses have autofocus and work in conjunction with your camera.
 However, it is sometimes nice or necessary, to switch to manual focus (e.g. for macro work).
 Make sure the lens has this.

-There are 2 ways of altering the focal length when using a zoom lens, the more common is for the lens to have separate focussing and zooming rings.
+There are 2 ways of altering the focal length when using a zoom lens.
+The more common is for the lens to have separate focussing and zooming rings.
 The other (such as on the Canon EF 100-400mm), is for the lens to incorporate the focussing and zoom functions on the same ring.
-This means you can focus and zoom at the same time as the zoom is on a push-pull basis, and for the focussing you twist the barrel.
+This means you can focus and zoom at the same time as the zoom is on a push-pull basis.
+For the focussing you twist the barrel.
 It is purely personal preference as to which you choose.

 This is a nice feature to have, especially for the longer zoom lenses.
-These lenses have a motor inside which detects your movement (when the shutter is partly depressed) and counterbalances it, meaning you can hand-hold the camera for up to 2 extra stops before you need a tripod.
+These lenses have a motor inside which detects your movement (when the shutter is partly depressed) and counterbalances it.
+It means you can hand-hold the camera for up to 2-6 extra stops (when used with sensor stabilisation) before you need a tripod.
 Again, personal preference here, the feature can sometimes be a hindrance but is mostly of benefit.